 In short, there are three standard sizes of Aussiedoodles including the Toy Aussiedoodle (less than 20 pounds), the Mini Aussiedoodle (between 20 to 30 pounds), and the Standard Aussiedoodle (over 30 pounds).
 More information about the sizing is below.

 The Toy Aussiedoodle is the smallest of this Australian Shepherd Poodle mix.
 They typically stand around 15 inches tall and weigh between 15 and 20 pounds.
-The Toy Aussiedoodle is commonly bred between a Toy Poodle and a mini Australian Shepherd.
+The Toy Aussiedoodle is commonly bred by crossing a Toy Poodle and a mini Australian Shepherd.
 This is one of the most sought-after sizes of Aussiedoodle, but they do tend to have more underlying health issues than a Standard Aussiedoodle due to the genetic “toy” defect.
 However, the Toy Aussiedoodle is great for people who live in smaller and more confined spaces.
-Typically the smaller dog you have, the less exercise that it will require.
+Typically the smaller dog you have, the less exercise it will require.

 Mini Aussiedoodle / Miniature Aussiedoodle

 The Mini Aussiedoodle is the second smallest size of the Australian Shepherd and Poodle mix.
 They typically are around 17 to 18 inches tall and weigh 20 to 30 pounds.
 Thirty pounds may seem large, but miniature doodles are considered under 30 pounds.
-Since the mini Australian Shepherd is an official dog breed recognized by the AKC in 2012, the mini Aussiedoodle has become more and more popular.
+Since the mini Australian Shepherd became an official dog breed recognized by the AKC in 2012, the mini Aussiedoodle has become more and more popular.
 The mini Aussiedoodle is typically bred between a Mini Poodle and a Mini Australian Shepherd in order to get a smaller dog.
 If you live in a condo or apartment, the mini Aussiedoodle would be a much better decision than a Standard Aussiedoodle.
 In general, Aussiepoos are high-energy dogs.

 The Standard Aussiedoodle is the largest size of the Australian Shepherd and Poodle mix.
 This dog is classified as anything over 30 pounds and usually stands around 20 to 22 inches in height.
 This dog will require a significant amount of exercise so I would make sure that you live an active lifestyle or have a backyard where this dog can run around in.